-International Implementation and Compliance32
+International Implementation and Compliance

 During 2010-2013, converging international views on Iran produced substantial global cooperation in pressuring Iran with sanctions.
 Some countries apparently joined the sanctions regime primarily as a means of heading off unwanted military action against Iran by the United States or by Israel.
 Countries in the region cooperated at least partly in order to preserve their close relationships with the United States.
+With U.S. secondary sanctions suspended as of Implementation Day, the analysis in this section will assess international compliance with those U.S. sanctions that remain in force.